terascope/teraslice/docs/configuration/clustering-k8s.md

 For instance, this feature can be used to add `initContainers` or `hostAliases`.
 A `pod_spec_override` must be in the form of JSON that maps directly to the appropriate YAML for the Kubernetes resource.
-And example of a `pod_spec_override` that could be added to a job is shown below:
+An example of a `pod_spec_override` that could be added to a job is shown below:

 ```json